haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 256 | 1 | ResNet50 | Resize | 100 | 0.9 | 0.01 | 0.8874 | 0.9885 | 0.1669 | 0.4355 | 0.1669 | 0.4355
 256 | 1 | ResNet50 | Reshape | 100 | 0.9 | 0.01 | 0.9232 | 0.9963	| 0.3041 | 0.6012 | 0.3041 | 0.6012
 256 | 1 | ResNet50 | Reshape | 100 | 0.9 | 0.0001 | 0.9642 | 0.9984 | 0.3432 | 0.6675 | 0.3432 | 0.6675

-## Model Results

-Here is the table of details about the top three models we acquired in this project.

-< table >

 After training the models, we decided to use Resnet-50 and MobileNet as the architectures for our image recognition model.